Mike Kickham: Hagerstown Flying Boxcars

 On March 14, 2024, Kickham signed with the Hagerstown Flying Boxcars of the Atlantic League of Professional Baseball.
 In 25 starts for Hagerstown, he posted a 7–4 record and 5.69 ERA with 100 strikeouts across 118 2/3 innings pitched.

 On March 8, 2025, Kickham re-signed with the Boxcars for a second season.
 On June 14, Kickham pitched a no-hitter in a 1–0 win against the Staten Island FerryHawks.
 In 17 starts for the Boxcars, he compiled a 4-8 record and 4.57 ERA with 98 strikeouts across 102 1/3 innings pitched.

 York Revolution

 On August 1, 2025, Kickham was traded to the York Revolution in exchange for Marty Costes.
 In eight starts for the Revolution, he posted a 7-0 record and 3.94 ERA with 47 strikeouts across 45 2/3 innings pitched.
 With York, Kickham won the Atlantic League championship.

+Acereros de Monclova

+On December 23, 2025, Kickham signed with the Acereros de Monclova of the Mexican League.
+He did not make the team and was released prior to the start of the season.